kazwd2008/RMSDp/README.md

 ## Example: wine data [13 variables]

 This is an example with the wine data set from the UCI machine learning repository (https://archive.ics.uci.edu/ml/datasets/wine).
-Download "wine.data" in your current directory.
+Download 'wine.data' in your current directory.
 The dataset contains 1 categorical variable and 13 numerical variables.

 RMSEp assumes an elliptical data distribution.